Nathan Colmer | The Van Dyk Group

 Bayfront-These homes are located directly on the bay.

-Lagoon front-These homes are located on the lagoon or canals that are found in a few sections on LBI.
+Lagoon front-These homes are located on the lagoon or canals found in a few sections on LBI.
 These lagoons empty to the bay.